csci338/fall2024/pages/_assignments/lab02.md

 1. Navigate to your `csci338` directory on the command line.<br><br>
 1. Within your `csci338` directory, clone the `class-exercises-fall2024` repo using the **ssh method** using the following command:<br><br>`git clone git@github.com:<your-github-username>/class-exercises-fall2024.git`<br><br>Please replace `<your-github-username>` with your GitHub username<br><br>
+1. Navigate into the `class-exercises-fall2024` folder (that was just created)
 1. Look at commit history (`git log`)

 ### 5. Make a new branch